 Designing for Pedestrians in Pioneer Square

-On Men’s World Cup game days, some of the biggest changes you’ll see will be in Seattle’s most well-known neighborhoods.
+On Men’s World Cup match days, some of the biggest changes you’ll see will be in Seattle’s most well-known neighborhoods.

 We’re planning for walkable, people-focused streets in Pioneer Square.
-This includes temporary changes to streets and more space for pedestrians on game days to create:
+This includes temporary changes to streets and more space for pedestrians on match days to create:

 - A pedestrian zone around the stadium designed to keep people safe